emircan-ipek/modbus-rtu-vfd-parameter-loader/README.md

 **Prerequisites:** Arduino IDE with ESP32 board support, plus the `ModbusMaster` and `ModbusRTUSlave` libraries.

-1. Wire the hardware according to `docs/wiring_diagram.png`.
+1. Wire the hardware according to `docs/Parameter Loading Device.docx`.
 2. Open `src/parameter_loader.ino` in the Arduino IDE.
 3. Select **ESP32C3 Dev Module** as the board and upload.
 4. Connect the device to a PC and open QModMaster, targeting slave ID 1 (bank 1).